krithash/Cloud-Computing-Portfolio/Labs/EC2-Linux-Administration/README.md

-# AWS EC2 Windows Administration and IIS Website Hosting
+# AWS EC2 Linux Administration and Apache Website Hosting

 ## Objective

-Deploy and administer a Windows-based Amazon EC2 instance, perform Windows Server management tasks, create and manage local administrator accounts, modify the system hostname, and host a static website using Internet Information Services (IIS).
+Deploy and administer a Linux-based Amazon EC2 instance, perform Linux system administration tasks such as hostname configuration and user management, and host a static website using the Apache HTTP Server.

 ---